About this unit

 ✋ 🔡 You can ask directly by unmuting yourself, or typing in the chat, of the live lecture.

-💻 If watching the recording, please post in the discussion (ED) forum.
+💻 If watching the recording, please post questions in the discussion (ED) forum.

 Welcome!